BROKEN CRACKED TOOTH

 - sudden changes in mouth temperature

-If you have a broken /cracked tooth, consider it a dental emergency and call an emergency dentist right away!
+If you have a broken /cracked tooth, consider it a dental emergency and call a dentist right away!
 While broken teeth can range in size and severity from a chipped tooth to a completely knocked out tooth, any dental trauma warrants immediate attention.
 Even though you might not feel any pain, there may be damage to the tooth or its roots that you don’t know about.
 And this damage may eventually lead to pain or tooth loss.

-An experienced dentists may be able to save an damaged tooth so it’s important to book in for an appointment sooner to give them the best chance.
+An dentists may be able to save an damaged tooth so it’s important to book in for an appointment sooner to give them the best chance.

 Dental treatment for a broken cracked tooth depends on the severity of the break.
 A tooth filling is used to fix breaks to the outer part of the tooth (the enamel).
 A dental filling may also be used for a more serious break involving the enamel and inner layer of the tooth (dentin), but often a dental crown is necessary in these cases.
 Other injuries that could occur include fractured cusps, cracked teeth or split teeth.
 Cracks that get all the way to the root will need root canal treatment or even removal, so it’s important to let a dentist take a look as soon as possible.